argoproj-labs/argo-workflows-operator/README.md

 * You only need the workflow controller, or your Argo Server is managed elsewhere.
 * You want to install into many namespaces (for isolation) and have the controller be scaled-to-zero for cost-saving.

-## What This Is Not

-This is a deployment tool, but is not

 ## Summary

 This operator is intended to address the problem of installing Argo Workflows into multiple namespaces, but to scale each installation to zero until needed.